nodejs/node/doc/api/packages.md

   APIs.
 * `"deno"` - indicates a variation for the Deno platform.
-* `"development"` - can be used to define a development-only environment entry point. _Must always be mutually exclusive with `"production"`._
+* `"development"` - can be used to define a development-only environment entry point, for example to provide additional debugging context such as better error message when running in a development mode. _Must always be mutually exclusive with `"production"`._
 * `"production"` - can be used to define a production environment entry point. _Must always be mutually exclusive with `"development"`._
-* `"source"` - indicates the original .js source file without minification or bundling optimizations, useful for development and debugging workflows.
-* `"types"` - can be used by typing systems to resolve the typing file for the given export, possible since the interface should be the same for all variations.
+* `"types"` - can be used by typing systems to resolve the typing file for the given export, possible since the interface should be the same for all variations. _This condition should always be included first._

 The above user conditions can be enabled in Node.js via the [`--conditions` flag][].